 Florida Tech’s state-of-the-art science and engineering facilities and laboratories equip students to learn with cutting-edge 21st century technology.

-Submitting articles and attending conferences and workshops offer a deeper knowledge of the industry such as American Geophysical Union, World Meteorological Organization, Marine geodesy, Remote Sensing of Environment and others.
-Students also stay abreast of trends in the industry through organizations such as Institute of Electrical and Electronics Engineers, American Meteorological Society and Marine Technology Society.
+Submitting articles and attending conferences and workshops offer a deeper knowledge of the industry.
+The American Geophysical Union has 22 different journals, or publish your research in the World Meteorological Organization Bulletin, Marine Geodesy, Remote Sensing of Environment, and others.
+Students also stay abreast of trends in the industry through such organizations as the Institute of Electrical and Electronics Engineers, the American Meteorological Society, and the Marine Technology Society.